All Episodes

 Man, that's a foolish statement.

-And to hear you say it's profound, as smart as you are, it blows me out of the water.
+And to hear you say it's profound, as smart as you are, it blows me out of order.

 You can't live in a world without hope.